Translation of the Final Fantasy IV Documents on Settings Book

 The Menacing Magic Whose Domain is Destruction

-[Note: as most FF fans know, a number of spells in both this section and the next have names derived from the magic's effects but cryptically stylized (such as "Slepul" for the sleep spell - sleep-pull, perhaps?).
-All I can really do is take my best shot at the romanization; in such cases, the spell's title in raw Japanese is included in brackets right after my own stab at the name.]
+[Note: As most FF fans know, a number of spells in both this section and the next have names derived from the magic's effects but cryptically stylized (such as "Slepul" for the sleep spell - sleep-pull, perhaps?).
+In such cases, the spell's title in raw Japanese is included in brackets right after my own stab at the name.]

 Drastically accelerates the velocity of the electrons in the target matter, generating heat and, eventually, combustion.
 As a (naturally) heat-based attack, it is extremely effective against those who live in a cold environment or draw energy from the cold.
 It also seems to be effective against undead enemy creatures.